Just as some workout shorts have a built-in pair of compression briefs or underwear, you may find an inner net in your swim trunks, too.

-The netted lining inside swim trunks is designed to cover the crotch area.
-It is typically made of polyester, and the holes in the netting are relatively small.
-Some swim trunk designs feature a net that is part of a larger garment lining, while others simply have the net in place.
+The mesh or netted lining inside swim trunks is designed to cover the crotch area.
+Typically, this netting is made of polyester with small, ventilated holes (more on that below).
+Some swim trunk designs feature a net that's part of a larger garment lining, while others have the net on the trunks themselves.

-Not all swim trunks come equipped with netting.
-Board short-style swim trunks, which are cut closer to the body, typically do not.
-Try on swimwear to ensure a good fit; swim trunk netting that is too tight can cause pain in the groin and netting that is too loose provides little or no support.
-If the rest of the trunks fit but the netting does not, seek another size or choose another pair of trunks.
-Some swimmers find the netting uncomfortable or experience chafing.
-Look for swim trunks without netting or cut the netting out of swim trunks.
+You always want to try on swimwear to ensure a good fit; swim trunk netting that's too tight can cause pain in the groin, while netting that's too loose provides little or no support.
+If the rest of the trunks fit but the netting does not, find another size or choose another pair of trunks.